kubernetes/website/content/en/blog/_posts/2021-08-11-support-for-HostProcess-Containers/index.md

 ## How do I get involved?

-HostProcess containers are in active development and we welcome suggestions from the community.
+HostProcess containers are in active development.
+SIG Windows welcomes suggestions from the community.
 Get involved with [SIG Windows](https://github.com/kubernetes/community/tree/master/sig-windows) to contribute!